Find a welding trade school.

 - Pipe with open butt: 2G, 5G, 6G

 To further prepare for the exam, try to find "trouble" spots when welding; any welds that are proving more difficult for one reason or another.
-A good method to find "trouble spots" is to weld plates 1 through 4G using an open root; the spots that need work will become apparent.
+A good method to find "trouble spots" is to weld plates 1 through 4G using an open root; the spots that need work should be apparent.

-The exam will vary from testing site to testing site.
+The exam will vary depending on your testing site.
 For example, you might be asked to weld a schedule 80 pipe along with 7018 filler passes and 6010 root, or an 8-inch 40 pipe along with TIG root.
 There are around fifty different combinations you could be tested on.
 It's best to practice with every possible combination before trying to take the exam.

 The exam tests your ability to weld while re-positioning your body, not the position of the pipe.
 It also tests how well you can use your non-dominate hand.

-Welders who pass the 6G examination and receive certification can make more money.
+Welders who pass the 6G exam and receive certification can earn more money.
 You've proven that you can handle more advanced pipe welding.
 You are qualified to weld pipes and plates in all combinations and for all positions.
 You can be employed to fabricate boilers, petrochemicals, pressure vessels, ships, and much more.

 Ready to test your welding knowledge?
 See if you can get a perfect score on these welding practice tests.
-If you want to learn more about the trade first, then find a welding school near you, and get into classes!
+If you want to learn more about the trade first, then find a welding school near you, and enroll!

 Further reading: Welding Career … Education, Training, Jobs and Salary